-Located on the central coast of British Columbia’s picturesque Vancouver Island, Nanaimo is an oceanside gem.
-The Harbour City has endless opportunities for hiking, paddling, and diving, along with a growing offering of places to sip and dine.
+Located on the east coast of British Columbia’s picturesque Vancouver Island, Nanaimo is an oceanside gem.
+The Harbour City has endless hiking, paddling, and diving opportunities, along with a growing offering of places to sip and dine.

 Nanaimo is the hub of Vancouver Island and is a launch point to all the amazing things that the Island has to offer.
-From hiking to a rainforest waterfall to enjoying a beer at a floating pub, Nanaimo, British Columbia, is home to many unique attractions.
-Whether it’s a stop on a road trip or a weekend destination, there’s no shortage of fun things to do in Nanaimo.
+From hiking to a rainforest waterfall to enjoying a beer at a floating pub, Nanaimo, British Columbia, is home to natural beauty and many unique attractions.
+Whether it’s a stop on a road trip or a weekend destination, there’s no shortage of fun things to do while visiting Nanaimo.

-Here are some of the top things to do in Nanaimo for adventure seekers to coffee aficionados and everyone in-between.
+Here are some of the top things to do in Nanaimo for adventure seekers, coffee aficionados, and everyone in-between.

 Indulge on the Nanaimo Bar Trail

 You really can’t visit Nanaimo without having a Nanaimo bar.
 For namesake alone, one of the best things to do in Nanaimo, BC, is to eat your way around the city on the Nanaimo Bar Trail.
-With 39 stops on the route, you’ll find everything from the classics to more adventurous spins like Nanaimo bar gelato and cheesecake.
+With over 40 stops on the route, you’ll find everything from the classics to more adventurous spins like Nanaimo bar gelato and cheesecake.
 There are even vegan and gluten-free options to indulge in as well.
-You can find the complete list of locations here.
+You can find the complete list of locations serving Nanaimo bars here.

 Visit Newcastle Island (Saysutshun)